 4. Think About Function

-When thinking about function, Molly McGinness takes the lifestyle of her client into account.
-“If they’re minimalists with no ‘stuff’, an open shelf type of nightstand might work,” says McGinnes.
-“If they have tons of things they like to have bedside, a drawer might be a better option.”
+When thinking about function, Molly McGinness considers her clients' lifestyles.
+“If they’re minimalists with no ‘stuff,’ an open shelf type of nightstand might work,” says McGinnes.
+If they have many things they like to have bedside, a drawer nightstand might be a better option.”

-West also takes storage into account while choosing a nightstand for her clients.
+West also takes storage features into account while choosing a nightstand for her clients.
 “If you have a storage bed with drawers that pull out from the sides, you’ll want to make sure that the size and style of the nightstand will allow those drawers to open easily.”

 Finally, consider your electronics.
 “You may also want to think about how many devices will be plugged in behind your nightstand,” says Rebecca West.
 “Choosing one with a solid back will hide those cords better than a light and leggy, or glass, nightstand.”